jacmos3/Student-Wall/README.md

 Users can connect as guest or using their preferred wallet.
 Connecting as guest they have limited options; guests can only view all the messages already sent and post a new message as anonymous user.

-Logged users can write a message into the wall, but they can also upvote or downvote other users posts.
+Logged users (NOTE: please connect with plug wallet as per now), can write a message into the wall, but they can also upvote or downvote other users posts.
 They cannot vote their own posts, but they can edit or delete them instead.
 If the edit, an “**edit” message will appear near the post to let everybody knows that was not an original version.